| by: Deborah Kilgaron

 enough for beginners.
 More pixels is not always better, since

 the quality of the lens and so on still matters.
+Generally speaking the well known brands make

 good digital cameras, but the market changes so fast you need to

+look at a few online reviews.
 There is no doubt that digital photography is

 big.
 People who tried traditional photography and gave up are